Donald J. Trump

 - He has also ramped up restrictions on major Chinese technology firms operating in the United States, including telecommunications giant Huawei, worrying that such firms can be manipulated by Beijing.

-- He argues that China has gamed the World Trade Organization (WTO) by taking advantage of special rules for developing countries, and he says the United States “will leave [the WTO] if we have to.”
+- He argues that China has gamed the World Trade Organization (WTO) by taking advantage of special rules for developing countries and has threatened to withdraw the United States from the organization.

 - In 2018, the administration issued tariffs on all imported steel and aluminum, which Trump argues was necessary to protect U.S. producers from “excess global capacity” largely originating in China.